<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 While the grim nature of “tombstone” sounds like a death sentence for your PCB, it’s actually less fatal than, say, a burnt component

-What Is a Tombstone Defect in PCBs?
+What Is a Tombstone PCB?

 The tombstone defect in PCBs refers to the partial or complete lifting of passive SMT (surface-mount technology) components from the PCB pad.
 While one end gets soldered on the chip, the other stands up.
 Visually, it gives the appearance of a tombstone.